litexlang/litex-official-documents/Tutorial/Introduction.md

 <div align="center">

-# Litex: The First Formal Language Learnable in 2 Hrs
+# Litex: A Simple & Elegant Formal Language Learnable in 2 Hours

 **version v0.1.10-beta (not yet ready for production use)**
 *Jiachen Shen and The Litex Team*